YonSci/eca-census-handbook/docs/experiences-lessons-2020/Chapter-04/Key aspects of data capture, transmission and management in a digital census.md

 - Bluetooth transfer: Enabling data transfer between enumerator devices and supervisor devices, particularly in areas with limited connectivity.

 Ensuring secure and efficient data transmission requires robust infrastructure and protocols.
-Encryption should be used to protect data during transmission, and access controls should be implemented to prevent unauthorized access.
+Encryption should be used to protect data during transmission, and access controls should be implemented to prevent unauthorised access.
 Supervisors play a key role in verifying data quality before it is uploaded, ensuring that any errors or inconsistencies are addressed promptly.

 ### Data Management